-Parents choose FLICS because they want their child to be prepared for a rigorous, college-preparatory high school; successful in college; and equipped to compete in today’s global society.
+Parents choose FLICS because they want their child to be prepared for a rigorous, college-preparatory high school, to be successful in college, and to be equipped to compete in today’s global society.
 Through rigorous instruction and cultural immersion, FLICS is a child’s head start to becoming a global citizen.

-Dual-language, partial-immersion programs in French, Spanish, Japanese, or Chinese, technology integrated curriculum, Accelerated reading & math, Chess Club, First Move Chess curricular integration, web-based resource materials, a championship Chess Team, Lower School and Upper School Science Fairs, Student Government, and Volunteer Reading Corps.
-After school programs include dance, Girls Scouts, Boy Scouts, DAPCEP, Martial Arts, Science Club, Future Cities, global language clubs and festivals, Basketball, Soccer, and Cheer Squad.
+Dual-language, partial-immersion programs in French, Spanish, Japanese, or Chinese, technology integrated curriculum, Accelerated reading & math, web-based resource materials, Lower School and Upper School Science Fairs, Student Government, National Junior Honor Society, and Volunteer Reading Corps.
+After school programs include Dance, Boy Scouts, Science Club, global language clubs and festivals, basketball, baseball, soccer, and Cheer Squad.

 About the Principal